AravaChoudhary/Sensor_Fault/README.md

 # Contribution
 Feel free to submit issues or pull requests if you’d like to contribute to the project.
 Contributions are always welcome!

-# Output (Target):
-The target variable is labeled as "Good/Bad," where 1 indicates a "Good" wafer, and -1 indicates a "Bad" wafer.

-# Machine Learning Task:
-Type: Supervised Learning (Classification)
-Model Type: Binary Classification Model